Two people garden in front of some brick flats, there are spades and garden forks in the foreground

 Whitebeam, Sorbus aria, is popular with wildlife.
 This small tree flowers in May and June and forms bright red fruits in late summer and in autumn.
 Whitebeam flowers are a good source of nectar for pollinators, its leaves are a great source of food for the caterpillars of moths and its red berries are a favourite of birds, which also feast on the feeding caterpillars.

 In autumn, its large, oval leaves turn a lovely russet colour.
 Whitebeam grows to be fairly compact, with its branches spreading out a couple of metres above the ground.
-Mature whitebeams rarely grow taller than 12 metres and are well suited to a range of conditions, including exposed areas. © APugach/ Shutterstock
+Mature whitebeams rarely grow taller than 12m and are well suited to a range of conditions, including exposed areas. © APugach/ Shutterstock

 When to plant your trees and shrubs